What Is Fine Jewelry Guide to Quality Value and Types

 | Water Resistance | Waterproof and tarnish-resistant | Corrodes and discolors when wet |

-When I talk about fine vs fashion jewelry, I’m looking at the difference between a lifetime investment and a temporary accessory.
-Fine jewelry is defined by its use of solid precious metals and genuine gemstones.
-Unlike costume jewelry, which relies on base metals like brass or copper that eventually tarnish or turn skin green, fine jewelry maintains its integrity forever.
+When I’m talking fine vs fashion jewelry, I’m looking at the difference between a lifetime investment and a temporary accessory.
+Fine jewelry is characterized by its use of heavy precious metals and natural gemstones.
+Whereas costume jewelry is made using base metals like brass or copper that will eventually tarnish and turn your skin green, fine jewelry holds its integrity forever.

-I’ve broken down the key differences in this quick comparison table:
+I’ve summarized some of the core differences in this handy comparison table:

 | Category | Base Materials | Gemstones | Durability |